We often blame the big expenses for sucking our money away, however it could actually be the regular smaller amounts causing the grief.

 - Being hit with overdraft fees

-- Eating out too often, includes lunch
+- Eating out too often, includes lunch on a work day

 - Buying take away food (cook at home instead)